argoproj-labs/hera/docs/examples/workflows/loops/basic_fanout.md

                 ],
             )

-            # We can still pass a list of dict values to `with_items`, but must serialize them
+            # We can still pass a list of dict values to `with_items`, but must
+            # serialize them using Hera's `serialize` function
             print_message(
                 name="print-message-loop-with-items-list-of-dicts",
                 arguments={"message": "{{item}}"},